bin3xish477/3agL3/README.md

   -pc, --packet-count   Prints the number of the packets within a PCAP file -no-prn, --no-print   Do not print out traffic flow output to console -src-ip-cnt <IP> [<IP> ...], --source-ip-count <IP> [<IP> ...]
                         Prints the number of times an IP address was the source IP.
 Multiple IP addresses can be specified -dst-ip-cnt <IP> [<IP> ...], --destination-ip-count <IP> [<IP> ...]
                         Prints the number of times an IP addresses was the destination IP.
-                        Multiple IP addresses can be specified -ip-cnt <IP> [<IP> ...], --ip-count <IP> [<IP> ...]
+Multiple IP addresses can be specified
+  -ip-cnt <IP> [<IP> ...], --ip-count <IP> [<IP> ...]
                         Prints the number of times an IP address was the source or destination IP.
 Multiple IP addresses can be specified
+  -ts <HOUR:MINUTE>, --time-start <HOUR:MINUTE>
+                        Filter for packets that start from the specified hour:minute value and onwards -te <HOUR:MINUTE>, --time-end <HOUR:MINUTE>
+                        Filter for packets whose hour:minute value does not go beyond the specified hour:minute value provided
+  -tr <HOUR:MINUTE> [<HOUR:MINUTE> ...], --time-range <HOUR:MINUTE> [<HOUR:MINUTE> ...]
+                        Filter for packets whose hour:minute value falls inbetween the desired time range
 ```
 **Reading PCAP File**